dougdonohoe/ddpoker/README.md

 off that there were no good poker software simulators out there, especially for tournaments.
 Leveraging the game engine he built for War!, Doug immediately started building a poker game.
-Less that a year later, DD Poker was ready for release.
+Less than a year later, DD Poker was ready for release.

 DD Poker 1.0 was originally released (and sold in boxes!) in